Current Projects

 Bystander Intervention for Campus Sexual Violence

 The rate of sexual violence is very high on university campuses.
 Around 1 in 10 female students experience sexual assault in a Canadian postsecondary setting each year, and 71% of all students report witnessing or experiencing unwanted sexual behaviour in a postsecondary setting.
 In 2016 the Antigonish Women's Centre and Sexual Assault Services Association worked to develop Waves of Change, a bystander intervention program for combatting sexual and gender-based violence on university campuses.
-By creating a logic model and conducting surveys among the students receiving this training, our research aims to better understand how students' knowledge and attitudes are related to their bystander actions, as well as to conduct a preliminary evaluation of the Waves of Change program.
-This research is currently funded by a SSHRC Partnership Engage Grant, and involves collaboration with the StFX Sexual Violence Prevention Office and the Antigonish Women's Centre.
+Waves of Change is delivered to university students throughout Nova Scotia, including at St.FX.
+Using a longitudinal design, our research aims to better understand how this program works at St. FX by conducting a preliminary program evaluation.
+We are specifically examining how students' knowledge and attitudes are related to their bystander actions, and whether students who receive the Waves of Change training engage in more bystander intervention than their peers who do not take the program.
+This research is currently funded by a SSHRC Partnership Engage Grant and the Nova Scotia Department of Advanced Education, and involves collaboration with the StFX Sexual Violence Prevention Office and the Antigonish Women's Centre.

 Creating an Open Educational Resource for Clinical Psychology